VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      The minimum duration for queries to track in query stats at /api/v1/status/top_queries.
 Queries with lower duration are ignored in query stats (default 1ms)
   -search.resetCacheAuthKey string
-     Optional authKey for resetting rollup cache via /internal/resetRollupResultCache call -search.treatDotsAsIsInRegexps
+     Optional authKey for resetting rollup cache via /internal/resetRollupResultCache call -search.setLookbackToStep
+     Whether to fix lookback interval to 'step' query arg value.
+If set to true, the query model becomes closer to InfluxDB data model.
+If set to true, then -search.maxLookback and -search.maxStalenessInterval are ignored
+  -search.treatDotsAsIsInRegexps
      Whether to treat dots as is in regexp label filters used in queries.
 For example, foo{bar=~"a.b.c"} will be automatically converted to foo{bar=~"a\\.b\\.c"}, i.e. all the dots in regexp filters will be automatically escaped in order to match only dot char instead of matching any char.
 Dots in ".+", ".*" and ".{n}" regexps aren't escaped.
 This option is DEPRECATED in favor of {__graphite__="a.*.c"} syntax for selecting metrics matching the given Graphite metrics filter
   -selectNode array